MicrosoftDocs/common-data-model-and-service/entity-reference/standard-entities.md

 Functional Group	| Description
 --- | ---
 Foundation | The Foundation entities contain information that is relevant to nearly every other entity group.
 This group contains entities such as Address and Currency.
-People, organizations, and groups |	These entities encompass a rich set of people and organizations that you might interact with, including employees, contractors, donors, volunteers, fans, alumni, and families.
+Person, organization, and group |	These entities encompass a rich set of people and organizations that you might interact with, including workers, vendors, tenants, fans, alumni, and families.
 Purchasing |The Purchasing entities let you create purchasing solutions.
 Sales |The Sales entities let you create end-to-end sales solutions, from tracking leads and opportunities, to following through with contacts, to accepting and delivering orders, to sending invoices.
 Customer service | The customer service entities manage issues from your customers, including tracking, escalation, and documentation.